 It was during this period, also, that soul-sister came into being.
 Esther has always had a taste for exclusive fashion labels.
 And so, one day she found herself looking for her favourite Italian boots, when she entered a store that was about to close its doors and looking to sell its entire stock.
 ‘I followed my gut: I borrowed the necessary money from my mother, bought up the whole stock, photographed all the boots in my friend’s old-timer, and went online.’
 Since then, the website has grown organically into the online store that it is today.
 Over the years its digital shelves have been stocked by exclusive labels with a special story.

 Of course, photography plays a large part in soul-sister.
 Esther herself photographs each and every piece.
-And because she picks the collection herself, she is able to show the pieces in just the way she imagined.
-Esther’s photos are characterized by their minimalism and their artistic character.
+Her photos are characterized by their minimalism and their artistic character.
 She tries to see art in the little things.
 These features are reflected by the location of the shoots, and even more so in the way the piece is presented.